 LAB MEDIA/SCREEN Talent opens an image file in Metamorph

-LAB MEDIA/SCREEN Talent selects best focal plane frame by frame for showing cell population of interest
+3.10.2 LAB MEDIA/SCREEN Talent selects best focal plane frame by frame for showing cell population of interest 3.10.1 ,2 and 3.11 are combined in a single shot.

 Finally, convert the images to a .avi file or export them as a montage to generate a set of images that can be opened and analyzed in image processing software or converted to other formats.

-LAB MEDIA/SCREEN Talent converts file to a .avi file
+LAB MEDIA/SCREEN Talent converts file to a .avi file this is included in2.10.3.11

 Results: Cochlear Explant Time Lapse